What is Yellow Fever?

-Yellow fever is a disease that spreads to people through bites from infected mosquitos.
-It is found in tropical regions of South America and Africa.
+Yellow fever is a viral disease that spreads to people through bites from infected mosquitos.
+It is found in subtopical and tropical regions of South America and Africa.

-The virus causes flu-like symptoms that include fever, chills, nausea, vomiting, gas, and indigestion.
-The yellow fever virus is one of the small RNA viruses that are classified in the family Flaviviridae.
+Thee yellow fever virus causes flu-like symptoms that include fever, chills, nausea, vomiting, gas, and indigestion.
+It is one of the small RNA viruses that are classified in the family Flaviviridae.

 The virus is transmitted among humans and mosquitoes but also among other primates and mosquitoes.
 Infected people can also transmit the virus to other mosquitoes when they are bitten.